Women in United States juries: Court cases

 Court cases shaped the movement to include women in jury service.
 Key court cases took gradual steps towards full inclusion of women, first targeting opt-in policies, then opt-out policies, and later peremptory strikes based on gender.
 The debate often centered around whether jury service was a duty or a privilege of citizenship and whether or not it could be optional.

 Strauder v.
 West Virginia (1879)

 After an African-American man killed his wife and was tried by a jury of all white men, Strauder v.
 West Virginia was primarily concerned with the exclusion of African Americans from juries.
 However, while the Supreme Court ruled that excluding African-Americans from juries was unconstitutional, it allowed for the exclusion of women from juries, stating that a state “may confine the selection [of jurors] to males.”
+The decision in Strauder v.
+West Virginia was significant because it was one of the first times that the Supreme Court had applied the Equal Protection Clause of the 14th Amendment to strike down a state law that discriminated against African Americans.
 Strauder v.
 West Virginia set a precedent that was followed years later in Hoyt v.
 Florida.